“Play Hard, Play Smart, Play Together” is a guest post written by Charlie Leonard.

 The Philosophy for Success

-Personal development, teamwork, and the elevation of every individual were truly the pieces kept Dean Smith’s team together throughout their careers and their lives afterward.
+Personal development, teamwork, and the elevation of every individual were truly the pieces that kept Dean Smith’s team together throughout their careers and their lives afterward.
 From a business standpoint, this is one of those “secret” ingredients that is easy to overlook, but if you consider the most successful firms in the world, the majority of them land on lists of the top places to work.
 They all have the profits and the performance technology, but most importantly, these businesses are all at the cutting edge of how they value people.

 What does this look like exactly?
 It’s a genuine concern for the well-being of each employee.
 The 21st century, in general, has seen more and more businesses prioritizing the lives of their employees in countless innovative ways, from offering more personalized feedback and support to expanded benefits and perks, such as generous paid time off, company-paid training and schooling, and even encouraging employees to leave or take a break to pursue their passions.
-This isn’t just for large-cap, publicly traded firms, either; any business can implement employee-friendly environments as long as you have one Smithesque trait: you care.
+This isn’t just for large-cap, publicly traded firms, either.
+Any business can implement employee-friendly environments as long as you have one Smithesque trait: you care.

-These three statements Dean Smith combined into one cogent message that have inspired decades of successful basketball teams and successful men.
+These three statements Dean Smith combined into one cogent message that has inspired decades of successful basketball teams and successful men.
 It’s so simple but so applicable to many situations, whether business or personal.
 If you can work hard and always learn, innovate, and truly care for those around you, that’s a formula for winning in business and in life.

 That’s the Dean Smith way.